mkorangestripe/linux/linux-notes/networking.md

 ```

 * Subnetting ensures that traffic between hosts within a subnet stays in that subnet which minimizes congestion.
+* Subnets operate at Layer 3 (Network) as opposed to VLANs which operate at Layer 2 (Data Link).

 #### Local communication on a private subnet